 • Cloudy, humid weather followed by hot, sunny weather

-• Low soil nitrogen and low water availability that leads to slow growth
+• Low soil nitrogen and low water availability that lead to slow growth

 What Are the Signs and Symptoms of Grass Rust?

 When touched, these pustules rupture easily and spread a powdery substance that’s a rusty orange in color.
-The individual grass blades themselves will begin to look thin and weak, and they’ll break more easily.
+The individual grass blades will begin to look thin and weak, breaking more easily.

 Stem rust, also known as cereal rust, black rust, red rust or red dust, is caused by the fungus Puccinia graminis, which causes significant disease in cereal crops